home-sweet-gnome/dash-to-panel/README.md

 ##
 ### Notable features

-some of dash to panel’s features include customizable indicators as well as live previews on hover illustrated below, if you want to access more features just click on the options via gnome tweak tool.
+some of dash to panel’s features include customizable indicators as well as live previews on hover illustrated below, if you want to access more features and configure dash to panel the way you want then just click on the options button via gnome tweak tool.

 ##

 |Customizable running indicators|ALT Indicators|